 You don’t need to go to a fancy chocolate shop to indulge in rich and decadent truffles.
-This homemade paleo recipe is packed with healthy raw cacao powder and almond meal, so you get a rich boost of magnesium and protein instead of empty calories.
+This homemade recipe is packed with healthy raw cacao powder and almond meal, so you get a rich boost of magnesium and protein instead of empty calories.

 Prep Time: 30 minutes